Let me show you how to get your first $695 credit card annual fee waived in my Ultimate Military Credit Cards course

 Or, if you go road tripping, you can stay at hotels along the way without paying a dime.
 If you want to take the family to Disney World, you can do it for much cheaper than the advertised price.
 Those are the benefits these credits cards offer military families.

-Thanks to generous interpretations of the Military Lending Act (MLA) and Servicemembers Civil Relief Act (SCRA), military spouses can get the annual fees waived on the best luxury travel and rewards cards available.
+Thanks to generous interpretations of the Military Lending Act (MLA) and Servicemembers Civil Relief Act (SCRA), military spouses can get the annual fees waived on the best luxury travel and rewards cards available from Chase, Amex, and Citi.

 Best American Express Cards for Military Spouses

-American Express offers all of their cards, including business and personal and charge and credit, for no annual fee for active duty servicemembers.
+American Express offers all of their personal charge and credit cards, for no annual fee for active duty servicemembers.
 Spouses can also get their annual fees waived.
 In some common property states, the SCRA benefits are automatically applied.

 In non-common property states, you must add the servicemember as an authorized user to the account.
 Then the fees should be reimbursed.
 As always, your experience may vary.